istio/istio.io/_docs/setup/kubernetes/ansible-install.md

 ---
-title: Installing with Ansible
+title: Installion with Ansible
-overview: Instructions for using the included Ansible playbook to perform installation.
+overview: Install Itio with the included Ansible playbook.

 order: 40